markus7017/org.openhab.binding.rachio/README.md

 systemctl reload apache2
  ```

 If you see no errors on reload, everything should be working so go ahead and make a request from outside your network to your URL... https://example.com:50000/rachio/webhook You should see a white screen just as you do without the https.

-You cnan now also try a request to https://example.com:50000/anythinghere and it should redirect to the URL of your choice.
+You can also try a request to https://example.com:50000/anythinghere and it should redirect to the URL of your choice when it doesnt hit the webhook URL.
+This is just to distract bad guys from trying random urls.